Updated April 2026 18 min read

 Key takeaways

-• A south-facing system in central England saves up to £180/year, with 3–5 year payback.
+• A south-facing 800W system in central England typically saves £100 to £180 per year with a 3 to 5 year payback at current prices.

 What plug-in solar is

-A plug-in solar system is a small, self-contained electricity generator you connect to your home through a standard domestic socket.
-A typical kit includes two solar panels (400W each), a microinverter that converts the panels' DC output to AC, mounting hardware, and a cable with a plug.
+A plug-in solar system is a small, self-contained electricity generator that feeds power into your home's electrical circuit.
+A typical kit includes two solar panels (400W each), a microinverter that converts the panels' DC output to grid-compatible 230V AC, and mounting hardware.
+It is small enough for a balcony or wall, and in most cases light enough to take with you if you move.

 Once connected, the system feeds electricity directly into your home circuit.
 Any appliance drawing power - your fridge, router, phone charger - uses the solar electricity first, reducing what you pull from the grid.
 Your electricity meter slows down.
 Your bill drops.